fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/bulb-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/9zphu0hq/ "@@open-newtab") to edit the above chart.

-For detailed description of the `realTimeUpdateComplete` event refer to the API reference page.

 A bulb gauge configured to listen to the `realTimeUpdateError` event looks like this:

 {% embed_chart gauges-and-widgets-bulb-example-13.js %}

 Click [here](http://jsfiddle.net/fusioncharts/37geybvf/ "@@open-newtab") to edit the above chart.

-For detailed description of the `realTimeUpdateError` event refer to the API reference page.

 ## Troubleshoot real-time gauges